 Figure 1.
 The measurement setup: a) The wearable device, b) The Nucleo board equipped with the Bluetooth module c) The data logger.

 The vibration analysis band for a motorcycle varies from 0.25 Hz to 20 Hz [16], [17].
-Indeed, excitations at very low frequencies, below 0.25 Hz, are caused by natural variations in the slope of the road and are not transmitted to the human body.
-The frequencies above 20 Hz can be considered noise, causing different sensations in the man while driving but not caused by the movement of the motorcycle.
-The remaining frequency range, between 0.25 Hz and 20 Hz could also be divided into two other bands: frequencies below 1.5 Hz can be neglected due to the low contribution in terms of vibrations; frequencies from 1.5 Hz to 20 Hz which include all the primary vibrations foreseen by the dynamics of a motorcycle [18], [19].
-The most significant component for the exposure of the human body to the vibrations during a motorcycle ride is the vertical acceleration.
-Indeed, the inertia forces to which the internal organs of the passenger body are subjected are proportional to the vertical acceleration, while their relative displacements are influenced by the frequency of excitation [20].
-The paper aims to experiment with the use of a wearable device, an object that is today commonly used in everyday life, to evaluate the vibration transmitted to a human body during a motorcycle ride compared to a fixed accelerometer usually adapted in this scenario through the calculation from both of several comfort indexes in the time and frequency domain.
+Excitations at very low frequencies (below 0.25 Hz) are caused by natural variations in the slope of the road and are not transmitted to the human body.
+Frequencies above 20 Hz can be considered noise, which does create different sensations in the body while driving, but these are not caused by the movement of the motorcycle.
+The remaining frequency range, between 0.25 Hz and 20 Hz, could also be divided into two other bands: frequencies below 1.5 Hz, which can be set aside due to their low contribution in terms of vibrations, and frequencies from 1.5 Hz to 20 Hz, which include all the primary vibrations foreseen by the dynamics of a motorcycle [18], [19].
+The most significant component affecting the human body’s exposure to vibrations during a motorcycle ride is vertical acceleration.
+Indeed, the inertia forces to which the internal organs of the passenger’s body are subjected are proportional to the vertical acceleration, while their relative displacements are influenced by the frequency of excitation [20].
+This paper presents an experiment with the use of a wearable device, an object that today is commonly used in everyday life, to evaluate the vibrations transmitted to a human body during a motorcycle ride.
+Furthermore, the results will be compared those derived from a more typically used fixed accelerometer through the calculation from both of several comfort indexes in the time and frequency domains.

-The paper is organized as follows: Section II describes the measurement system used for the aim, section III reports the experimental tests showing the calculation of several comfort indexes calculated for different types of road, and finally, the discussion of results followed by the conclusion have been reported respectively in section IV and V.
+The paper is organised as follows: Section 2 describes the measurement system used for the experiment, Section 3 reports the experimental tests, showing the calculation of several comfort indexes for different types of road, and, finally, sections 4 and 5 present a discussion of the results followed by the conclusion.

 The Measurement setup

-A typical urban motorcycle has been used for the evaluation of human body exposure to vibrations during a ride.
-A suitable data acquisition system has been set up, including a wearable device worn by the driver and a data acquisition system able to sample the acceleration data measured on the arm of the driver.
-A fixed accelerometer mounted across the contact point among the driver’s hand, and the motorcycle steering has been used as a reference for the vibration measurement according to [21].
-More in details, the measurement system (see a) b) c)
+A typical urban motorcycle was used for the evaluation of human body exposure to vibrations during the ride.
+A suitable data acquisition system was set up, including a wearable device worn by the driver and a data acquisition system able to sample the acceleration data measured on the arm of the driver.
+A fixed accelerometer mounted across the contact point between the driver’s hand and the motorcycle steering was used as a reference for the vibration measurement according to [21].
+For more detail, see Figure 1 a), b) and c).

-Figure 1) is composed of:
+The measurement system is composed of:

 Wearable device ST STEVAL-WESU1 (equipped with a 3D accelerometer and a 3D gyroscope LSM6DS3) mounted on the wrist of the driver.

-STM32F401RE Nucleo Board equipped with a Bluetooth module.
+STM32F401RE Nucleo board equipped with a Bluetooth module.

-Fixed Accelerometer (LSM6DS3) mounted on the motorcycle’s steering.
+Fixed accelerometer (LSM6DS3) mounted on the motorcycle’s steering.

-Data logger MDLOG (SPRING OFF).
+Data logger MDLog (Spring Off).

-The wearable device STEVAL-WESU1 [22] is provided with a MEMS accelerometric sensor for the measurement of accelerations with different ranges: ± 2 g / ± 4 g / ± 8 g / ± 16 g.
-The sensor is characterized by an accuracy equal to ± 90 mg at full scale.
-The measurement of the accelerations for the evaluation of the vibrations transmitted by the motorcycle to the driver should be carried out directly on the points of contact among the motorcycle and the driver but, in this work, it was decided, according to the use of a wearable device, to put the sensible device directly on the driver’s arm.
+The wearable device STEVAL-WESU1 [22] includes a MEMS accelerometric sensor for the measurement of accelerations with different ranges: ± 2 g / ± 4 g / ± 8 g / ± 16 g.
+The sensor is characterised by an accuracy equal to ± 90 mg at full scale.
+The acceleration measurements used to evaluate the vibrations transmitted by the motorcycle to the driver would normally be carried out directly on the points of contact between the motorcycle and the driver, but in this experiment, we decided to put the sensible device directly on the driver’s arm, as is typical of a wearable device.